Requirements for Graduation

 - Students must declare their intent to graduate by completing an application for graduation by Nov.
-1 of their senior year or the year prior to completing all degree requirements.
-In order to participate in commencement, students who will not be completing all degree requirements by the end of the spring term must submit a petition that outlines their course plan showing that all requirements will be complete by Jan.
+1 of their senior year or the year prior to their completion of all degree requirements.
+In order to participate in commencement, any student who will not be completing all degree requirements by the end of the spring semester must submit a petition that outlines his or her course plan, showing that all requirements will be complete by Jan.
 31 of the year following commencement.

-Note: Management and Accounting degree offered in the School of Continuing Studies requires 150 credits to graduate.
+Note: The management & accounting degree offered in the School of Continuing Studies requires 150 credits for graduation.

 I. Requirements for Major or Area of Concentration

-Complete all requirements and performance standards for the major or area of concentration and one writing-intensive course as set forth in the catalog effective at time of matriculation (major requirements are presented in the catalog under the appropriate discipline).
-Students may change to a subsequent catalog governing their degree requirements, but must meet all requirements of that catalog.
+Complete all requirements and performance standards for the major or area of concentration and one writing-intensive course as set forth in the catalog effective at time of matriculation.
+(Major requirements are presented in the catalog under the appropriate discipline.)
+A student may change to a subsequent catalog governing his or her degree requirements, but s/he must meet all requirements of that catalog.

 II.
 Upper-Division Requirements

 Students must complete a minimum of 36 credits at the junior/senior level (courses numbered 300 or above).

 At least 32 semester credits must be completed in residence at Whitworth for each program level (undergraduate or graduate) that the student pursues.